FRITZ!Box 6890 LTE Service - Knowledge Base

 The function "call rejection on busy (busy on busy)" is not supported when making calls with IP telephones (for example FRITZ!App Fon).
 If you are using an IP telephone to conduct a call, it is therefore not possible to give the caller a busy signal.

 - Click "Telephony" in the FRITZ!Box user interface.

 - Click "Telephony Devices" in the "Telephony" menu.

 - Click the (Edit) button for the respective telephone.

-- Click on the "Telephony Device Features" tab.
+- Click on the "Telephony Device Features" or "Properties" tab.